Kartik03bhatt/TicTacToe/README.md

 # TicTacToe
-This is Tic Tac Toe developed in C++
+This is Tic Tac Toe developed in python
 For making contributions
 1 Fork this repo
 2 Clone to your repo